amnolan/spring-boot-spring-security-jwt-authentication/README.md

     # from the folder where you put your docker-compose.yml create your database container
     ./docker-compose up

-    # to list your containers
+    # in a NEW terminal window - list your containers
     ./docker ps

     # find the container name or id and then do the command, to get into bash: